eastgenomics/eggd_optimised_filtering/README.md

  - E.g. a biallelic gene requires at least 1 homozygous variant or at least 2 heterozygous variants

 ## Description
+A flag which might be given to a variant:
+- `PRIORITISED`: The variant passes filtering
+- `NOT_PRIORITISED`: The variant does not pass filtering
+- `NOT_ASSESSED`: The variant has not been assessed, either because:
+ - The gene could not be found in the PanelApp dump
+ - The gene's mode of inheritance could not be found
+ - An AF threshold for the specific mode of inheritance could not be found in the config file

 Optimised filtering uses:
 - [bcftools](https://samtools.github.io/bcftools/bcftools.html, "bcftools website")
 - [pysam](https://pysam.readthedocs.io/en/latest/, "pysam documentation")